Skip to main content

 Resentment

-The army officer who impressed me the most, did so by being utterly unimpressive.
+The armed forces officer who impressed me the most, did so by being utterly unimpressive.
 An ex-fighter pilot - medium in stature, speech, and demeanour, more like a middle-rung manager or a well-to-do small entrepreneur.
 Nothing like the arrogant fly-boy jocks you see anywhere.
-No Abhinandan style, wannabe South Indian film hero’s moustache either.
+No Capt.Abhinandan style, wannabe South Indian film hero’s moustache either.

 Despite being dyslexic and petrified of heights, I had a fetish for choppers and nurtured a secret hope of getting a private helicopter licence.
-Till my age, bad eyesight, the severity of my dyslexia, and the domestic and financial imprisonment of being a caregiver and a lousy breadwinner permanently relegated it to the basket of broken dreams.
+Till my age, bad eyesight, the severity of my dyslexia, and the domestic and financial imprisonment of being a caregiver and a lousy earner permanently relegated it to the basket of broken dreams.

 This gentleman flew MiG-21s when in the forces.
 So I asked him what it actually felt like - the adrenaline rush, the euphoria, the sense of freedom, or being one with the limitless sky.
 His reply was something I was completely unprepared for...

-Well, you are strapped into a very uncomfortable seat with extremely poor frontal visibility, sitting in front of what is essentially a rocket in terms of thrust.
+“Well, you are strapped into a very uncomfortable seat with extremely poor frontal visibility, sitting in front of what is essentially a rocket in terms of thrust.
 All we cared about was fulfilling the flight plan - climb to a certain altitude, fly a certain distance, in one direction or another maybe do a manoeuvre or a barrel roll.
-By then you are almost out of fuel, and your only concern is landing safely.”
+By then you are almost out of fuel, and your only concern is landing safely and then filing your report.”

 A career military officer, a known philanderer, a bully first to his younger siblings and then to his wife and children, and a condescending asshole to the rest of us.
-I remember him vaguely from childhood because he only visited us to entertain his military friends at our house.
+I remember him only vaguely from childhood because he only visited us to entertain his military friends at our house.
 Bringing only subsidised canteen liquor, while my father - on his university lecturer’s salary - paid for the rest.
 His excuse was convenient: Our grandmother disapproved of drinking.
 Likewise, I was told that he borrowed money from everyone and rarely returned it.
 Thankfully, he was usually posted elsewhere, so we saw little of him.

 “Have you ever been there?” he snapped.